andrew/ultimate-awesome/README.md

 - [awesome-oceanography](https://github.com/brandonhimpfen/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 - [awesome-payments](https://github.com/brandonhimpfen/awesome-payments) - A curated list of platforms, APIs, tools, standards, and learning resources for payments.
 - [awesome-redis](https://github.com/brandonhimpfen/awesome-redis) - A curated list of tools, libraries, extensions, modules, GUI clients, and resources for Redis.
-- [awesome-scala](https://github.com/brandonhimpfen/awesome-scala) - A curated list of awesome resources and tips for Scala development.
 - [awesome-serverless](https://github.com/brandonhimpfen/awesome-serverless) - A curated list of awesome services, frameworks, tools, and resources for building serverless applications.
 - [awesome-static-website-services](https://github.com/brandonhimpfen/awesome-static-website-services) - A curated list of awesome services, platforms, and tools for building, hosting, and managing static websites.
 - [awesome-stripe](https://github.com/brandonhimpfen/awesome-stripe) - A curated list of Stripe SDKs, tools, libraries, integrations, dashboards, starter kits, API utilities, payment flows, subscription systems, fraud tools, and learning resources for building with Stripe.